gbrei/TibbryKitchen/pages/about.md

 This collection consists of recipe cards and printouts that I have affixed to my kitchen cabinets.
 They are recipes that are tried and true, constantly being improved and updated, and have fed many friend/relative.

 Some of the recipes are passed down from generation to generation.
 Some are found on the internet and adapted/edited/"improved."
 I like to think of recipes as a form of oral tradition that eventually gets written down and then adapted as needed.

-This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from:

-- a CSV of collection metadata
-- a folder of JPG images or PDF documents